mesosphere/marathon/docs/docs/application-basics.md

 # Application Basics

 Applications are an integral concept in Marathon.
-Each application typically represents a long running service, of which there many be many instances running on multiple hosts.
+Each application typically represents a long running service, of which there would be many instances running on multiple hosts.

 Let us start with a simple example: an app that prints `Hello Marathon` to stdout and then sleeps for 5 sec, in an endless loop.
 You would use the following application definition (in JSON format) to describe the application: